kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/trigger/index.md

 ::: info
 If the event is listened by pipes, the result of the pipe chain will be returned in a promise.
+If there is no listener, the result will be the same payload.
 This behavior can be used for a Remote Procedure Call (RPC) system between plugins.
 :::